CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 })
 ```

-Finally.
 Now we're cooking with gas.
 If you reload, you should see a satellite image of the world (Web Mercator Projection).
 Have some fun zooming around.

 If you don't see a map, make sure you've followed the syntax exactly, and check for errors in your console.
 When programming, one misplaced character can break the whole thing (watch your commas!).
-The block of code we just added creates a new _variable_ `my_map` which is a new _instance_ of the `Map` _object_ provided by the Mapbox javascript file we loaded in our HTML.
+The _block_ of code we just added creates a new _variable_ `my_map` which is a new _instance_ of the `Map` _object_ provided by the Mapbox javascript file we loaded in our HTML.
 A `Map` object has several attributes that we can change: `container` lets it know the HTML element that will become the map, `style` defines a source of map data, and `center` and `zoom` define the starting coordinates for the map.
 Change these for `my_map` and see what happens.

 Other options for style: